 The primary benefit of the VISION for Life program is our assurance that if an enhancement is medically advisable to maintain vision results, eligible and participating patients are entitled to the surgical enhancement procedure with any VISION for Life surgeon nationwide, at no charge.

 With more options now available than ever before for vision correction you owe it to yourself to consult with Barnet Dulaney Perkins Eye Center first.
+We have practices in Phoenix, Tucson, Flagstaff and their surrounding areas.
+Our scheduling team will help you find a location near you.

 If you are considering LASIK, make sure you take the free self-evaluation.